 The research surveyed UK-based finance professionals who use accounting software as part of their daily responsibilities.
 It targeted organisations with 50-500 staff.

 There are 5.5m businesses in total in the UK, but the majority are small firms, many of whom are well catered for by entry-level cloud accounting systems.
-If the dependence on on-premise systems was replicated across all sizes of business, it would affect more than 2.5m firms.
+If the dependence on on-premises systems was replicated across all sizes of business, it would affect more than 2.5m firms.

-On-premise accounting systems – the kind where your data is stored on a server in your building – come with a host of restrictions and risks:
+On-premises accounting systems – the kind where your data is stored on a server in your building – come with a host of restrictions and risks:

-• Expensive to maintain.
+- Expensive to maintain.
 As well as taking up valuable space on your property, they cost you in maintenance contracts and visits.

-• Hard to upgrade.
+- Hard to upgrade.
 In most cases, someone has to visit your site to install improvements.

-• Can pose a security risk.
+- Can pose a security risk.
 Since your data is sitting on your site, it is vulnerable to crime and damage.

-• Don’t integrate easily.
+- Don’t integrate easily.
 These are closed systems, which don’t integrate with any other systems you might use – for example, to manage customer relations, timesheets, invoicing or stock.

 The difference between hosted cloud and true cloud